 Gudgell, Henry(born: 1829 - died: 1895)

-It was in Missouri where Henry Gudgell carved a walking stick that has also been described as a conjure remedy.
-At the time, Henry was owned by John Bryan.
+It was in Missouri where Gudgell carved a walking stick that has been described as a conjure remedy.
+At the time, Henry was enslaved by John Bryan.
 The stick was thought to be the only surviving work of Gudgell; it is now at Yale University in New Haven, CT.
-There was, however, a second walking stick discovered at an Indianapolis antique show that was purchased by a buyer in Louisville, KY named Allen Weiss, who also authored a historical piece in the publication Folk Art.
+There was, however, a second walking stick discovered at an Indianapolis, IN antique show that was purchased by a buyer in Louisville, KY named Allen Weiss, who also authored a historical piece in the publication Folk Art.

-Henry Gudgell was the husband of Chloe Gudgell; the couple had 9 children according to the 1870 U.S. Census.
-Henry served during the U.S. Civil War with his owner.
+Henry Gudgell was the husband of Chloe Gudgell; the couple had nine children according to the 1870 U.S. Census.
+Henry served during the U.S. Civil War with his enslaver.
 He and his wife are buried in the Utica Cemetery in Utica, MO. [source: Find A Grave].

 For more about the carvings on the cane, see B. J. Crouther, "Iconography of a Henry Gudgell Walking Stick," Southeastern College Art Conference Review, vol. 12, issue 3 (1993), pp. 187-191; and "Missouri Wood Carving," The Afro-American Tradition in Decorative Arts, by J. M. Vlach, Cleveland Museum of Art.